Towards global solutions

 Module 5: Evaluation

-First evaluation of project development and lessons learnt for the “Explorers”.
+First evaluation of project development and lessons learned for the “Explorers”.
 Online integration of “Pioneers”.